NERDS Conference

 - Universal Course Design: Do you have tips to share that improve accessibility for students?

-Online Poster Conference OPTIONS and MCC/FDIP Points
+Online Poster Conference and MCC/FDIP Points

 - Participants: Watch at least 5 presentations and post substantive comments to the associated discussion boards (modeled after the Monday Mentor program) - MCC/FDIP: ¼ point